codership/documentation/galeracluster/source/documentation/deployment-variants.rst

 - **Increased Rollback Rate**: Given that each application server writes to a dedicated database server, cluster-wide conflicts are more likely.
 This can increase the likelihood of corrective rollbacks.

-- **Inflexibility**: There is no way for you to limit the number of master nodes or to perform intelligent load balancing.
+- **Inflexibility**: There is no way for you to limit the number of primary nodes or to perform intelligent load balancing.

 Despite the disadvantages, however, this setup can prove very usable for several applications, depending on your needs.